 If sheep were a good fit for you and your situation last year, they are probably still a good fit for you and your situation this year if you run the numbers.

 Sell at a different time or to a different customer

-You have some other options, two that come to mind are private sales or wean the lambs and feed them separately before they are sold.
+You have some other options as to when to sell your lambs, two that come to mind are private sales or wean the lambs and feed them separately before they are sold.
 If you go with either, add in those costs as well.

 For instance, in my area lambs straight off of pasture in the late summer, early fall are $100-120.
-If we feed them inside for a few months for $20 more a head, then we get $75-100 more per lamb.
+If we feed them inside for a few months for $20 more in costs per head, then we get $75-100 more per lamb.